FreeClimbAPI/nodejs-sdk/docs/source/api/incomingNumbers.rst

 getList(filter)
 ^^^^^^^^^^^^^^^^^^

-    Retrieve the list of incoming phone numbers associated with the :code:`accountId`.
+    Retrieve a list of incoming phone numbers associated with the :code:`accountId`.

     :[filter]: {object} Optional properties to filter the list.